The best true crime podcasts of all time: kill time with these

 9. The Teacher's PetListen Now (Apple Podcasts)

-It’s important to go into some documentaries “cold”.
-This is definitely the case with Hedley Thomas’s investigation into the disappearance of young mother Lynette Dawson, in Australia during 1982.
+It’s important to go into some documentaries “cold”, which might be hard for this one as it has recently been in the news.
+But this is definitely the case with Hedley Thomas’s investigation into the disappearance of young mother Lynette Dawson, in Australia during 1982.
 Yes, “disappearance” should definitely be in italics.
 This multi-part series is a truly gut-wrenching listen.
 Lynette’s family and friends talk about her relationship with her famous rugby player husband, and the fact that he moved his 16-year-old lover into the family home days after Lynette went missing.
 Yep, there’s your hook.
 Go fish.

 Bringing in the legitimate professional opinions, Real Crime Profile is presented by criminal behavioural analyst Laura Richards, retired FBI profiler Jim Clemente, and the casting director of Criminal Minds, Lisa Zambetti.
 What’s so attractive here is not just the brains at work but that the trio takes the time to talk in-depth around the topics surrounding series such as Evil Genius and Making A Murderer.
 Clemente and Richards bring intelligent and, most importantly, accessible voices to the fray.